California Inland Empire Council

 The California Inland Empire Council (CIEC) of the Boy Scouts of America serves the Inland Empire of California.
 The service area comprises San Bernardino and Riverside Counties.
-The CIEC is headquartered in Redlands California where it has officwith ane and a Scout Shop.
+The CIEC is headquartered in Redlands, California where it has offices and a Scout Shop.

 The CIEC was formed in 1973 by merging the Arrowhead Area (#048) and Riverside Area Councils (#045).
 In 1974, Grayback Council (#024) also merged into the new council.
 In 2006, the council acquired the San Bernardino County portions of Old Baldy Council (#043).
 The council territory includes all of Riverside and San Bernardino Counties.

 History

 The Riverside Area Council (#045) was founded in 1919 as the Riverside Council.
 1927 the Hemet-San Jacinto Valley Council (#028) merged into the Riverside Area Council (#045).
 In 1944, the council changed its name to Riverside County and Redlands, and then in 1945, it went back to Riverside County.
 The Grayback Council (#024) was founded in 1945 as the Redlands Area Council.
 It changed its name in 1952.
 The Arrowhead Area (#048) council was formed in 1922 as the San Bernardino Valley Council.
 Before adopting Arrowhead Area in 1933, the council was known as the San Bernardino District from 1923 to 1933.